Gallinas River (Sierra Leone)

 The term comes from the Portuguese "Rio das Galinhas" (River of Hens), referring to Guinea fowl that were found by its banks.
 The first Portuguese explorer to reach the region was Pedro de Sintra in 1461 or 1462.
 The name "Rio das Galinhas" is found in Duarte Pacheco Pereira's Esmeraldo de Situ Orbis (written c.1509).
 The term was later applied as an exonym to the inhabitants of the area, the Gallinas people, who dominated the coastal region between roughly the Waanji river to the west and the Mano River to the east.

 Slave trade history

-The area was infamous in the 1800s for its active participation in the slave trade under the Gallinas people.
+The area was infamous in the 1800s for its active participation in the Atlantic slave trade under the Gallinas people.